 Brazilian Peppertree Stem Boring Weevil, Apocnemidophorus pipitzi

 Three other promising insects that have biological control potential are the leaflet galling psyllids Calophya terebinthifolii Burckhardt and Basset (Figure 6) (Vitorino et al. 2011, Christ et al. 2013) and the congeners Calophya latiforceps Burckhardt and Calophya lutea Burckhardt (Hemiptera: Calophyidae) (Burckhardt et al. 2011, 2018, Diaz et al. 2014a).
 These three Calophya spp., which are native to Brazil and Paraguay, create open pit galls on the leaflets of Brazilian peppertree as they complete their development to the adult stage.
 Results of field and laboratory studies in Brazil indicate that these insects are Schinus specialists (Vitorino et al. 2011, Diaz et al. 2014b.
-Burchkardt et al. 2018).
+Burckkardt et al. 2018; Prade et al., 2021).
 Females live between 9 to 11 days and deposit 55 to 86 eggs.
 A new generation is produced in about 44 days.
 At high densities, these psyllids cause leaf abscission and can stunt the growth of Brazilian peppertree (Prade et al. 2015).
 A petition to release C. latiforceps from quarantine was submitted to the TAG in April 2015, TAG recommended field release in April 2016, and a release permit was issued in June 2019.
 No releases of this species have been made as of 2022 due to the loss of the colony during the COVID-19 pandemic and the inability to return to Brazil to collect this insect from the field.